-Power On: Push and release the POWER button to engage power.
-The LED next to the POWER button should be RED when power is on.
-You will need to have the ignition key in the "off" position to extend the jacks.
-If you attempt to extend individual jacks by pressing the ON button or all jacks with the AUTO-LEVEL button, you will hear a "deny" tone from the keypad.
+Power On: Push and release the power button to engage power.
+The LED light next to the power button should be lit RED when power is on.
+You will need to have the ignition key in the off position to extend the jacks (most applications).
+If you attempt to manually extend jacks or all jacks with the Auto Level button, you will hear a deny tone from the keypad if the ignition key is in the on (engine run) position (most applications).
+Also depending on if the park brake disable is connected and the park brake is released you may not be able to extend jacks.

-□ Auto Level: Press the AUTO-LEVEL button and release.
-The system will send out a continuous series of beeps, the "OPERATING" LED will flash RED to let you know auto level is operating and will automatically level the coach.
-When completed, the keypad will signal a successful level with a dual-level tone.
-The keypad may be left on once level has been achieved.
-The keypad will enter "sleep mode" after five minutes of inactivity.
+□ Auto Level: Press the Auto Level button and release.
+The system will send out a continuous series of beeps and the "Operating" LED will be on to let you know Auto Level is operation and will automatically level the coach.
+Do not move around or exit the coach during this operation, doing so will fault out the operation or result in an incomplete leveling/stabilization operation.
+When completed, the Keypad will signal the successful completion with a dual-stage tone.
+The Keypad may be left on once level has been achieved.
+The Keypad will enter "sleep mode" after five minutes of inactivity.